kimdesok/whole-slide-cnn/README.md

 ## Methods
 ### 1. Datasets and Configurations
 The dataset consists of WSIs reresenting LUAD(Lung adenocarcinoma) and LUSC(Lung squamous cell carcinoma).
-These WSIs were downloaded from GDC's TCGA-PRAD roject (See detailed method on how to download WSIs here).
+These WSIs were downloaded from GDC's TCGA-PRAD project (See detailed method on how to download WSIs [here](https://andrewjanowczyk.com/download-tcga-digital-pathology-images-ffpe/).
-Train, validation, and test sets were divided by the ratio of 7:1.5:1.5, resectively.
+Train, validation, and test sets were divided by the ratio of 7:1.5:1.5, respectively.

 The .csv files under data_configs folder were used without any modification.
 A detailed description was available by the authors as in the Appendix below.